The most valuable asset in every agency is their people. There is no question that our industry is...

 Takeaway: It’s easy to double down and maintain a high velocity of new business with one good carrier, but working with multiple partner carriers allows you to spread your risks while providing options for your clients.
 Best practices recommend the 80/20 rule that approximately 80% of your business should be placed within the top 20% of your markets.
 For smaller agencies this is often only a couple, so if one carrier underwrites a large portion of your clients you may need to review your production strategy to spread your risk.
 If one carrier underwrites considerably more than your agency's profitability goal, that should be an indication that if a carrier changes its underwriting appetite your profitability could be at risk.

 Aligning with the right carriers also helps to optimize profit sharing.
-No one should ever advocate for steering clients with the purpose of better profit sharing because it is illegal in most states.
+No one should ever advocate for steering clients with the purpose of better profit sharing.
+It is considered unethical to not offer your clients the preferred option available, and it is illegal in most states.
 However, concentrating your efforts and placements with a few carriers that align with your client’s needs provides you with economies of scale to optimize potential profit sharing within your normal placement process with your partner carriers.

 It's Not That You Need More Carriers, You Need the Right Carriers